Why did NCEES update the old Records system?

 No. The new system does not require an annual renewal fee.

 How long will it take to transmit my Record the first time in the new system?

 This depends on when your original Record was established.
 Older accounts include more information and will require more time to update in the new system.

 After purchasing your first transmittal in the new system, you should allow approximately 30 days to migrate and update your information (this can take much less time, but 30 days gives you plenty of time before needing to transmit your information to a board).
-Once it’s eligible to transmit, it should take approximately 2-3 days to process.
+Once it’s eligible to transmit, it should take approximately 1 business day to process.

 How many professional references are required in order to transmit my Record?

 You must have 5 total references.
 3 of them must be US licensed.
 2 of them can be from anyone not related to you.
 All 5 must be up to date (signed off on) within the past 12 months.

 What if my initial PE references from when my Record was first established are no longer available?

 References that are no longer available are not valid references.
 A reference must be someone that a state board could contact should they wish to do so.